DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-reference.rst

 ``SEQUENCE( id )``	A general purpose automation sequence that is not advertised to WiThrottles.
 This may be triggered automatically on startup, or be called by other sequences or activites.
 See :ref:`automation/ex-rail-intro:example 3: automating various non-track items`, :ref:`automation/ex-rail-intro:example 6: single line shuttle`, and :ref:`automation/ex-rail-intro:example 7: running multiple inter-connected trains` for further examples.

-``ENDTASK`` or ``DONE``	Completes a Sequence/Route/Animation/Event handler, and any other automation definition as shown in the previous examples.
+``ENDTASK`` or ``DONE``	Completes a Sequence/Route/Animation/Event handler, and any other automation definition as shown in the various examples on this page and elsewhere in the EX-RAIL documentation.

 Conditional statements
 =======================